Legacy-LuaSTG-Engine/LuaSTG-Sub/Readme.md

 ## Introduce

-LuaSTG Sub, is a branch that the basic functions migrated to the new system API, target to replace the legacy [LuaSTG Plus](https://github.com/9chu/LuaSTGPlus) and [LuaSTG Ex Plus](https://github.com/Legacy-LuaSTG-Engine/Legacy-LuaSTG-Ex-Plus) branch.
-If you need a cross-platform or a more powerful branch of the LuaSTG engine, try [LuaSTG-x](https://github.com/Xrysnow/LuaSTG-x).
+LuaSTG Sub, is a branch that the basic functions migrated to the new system API, target to replace the legacy [LuaSTG Plus](https://github.com/9chu/LuaSTGPlus/tree/legacy) and [LuaSTG Ex Plus](https://github.com/Legacy-LuaSTG-Engine/Legacy-LuaSTG-Ex-Plus) branch.

+Other branches are listed on the homepage of the [Legacy LuaSTG Engine organization](https://github.com/Legacy-LuaSTG-Engine).

 ## Download